jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 11/01/2021 <!-- lfm -->
+**Last updated:** 11/08/2021 <!-- lfm -->
 1. <!-- lfm -->Double Negative by Low
-2. <!-- lfm -->Velocity: Design: Comfort. by Sweet Trip
+2. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting
-3. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting
+3. <!-- lfm -->Unknown Pleasures by Joy Division
-4. <!-- lfm -->Unknown Pleasures by Joy Division
+4. <!-- lfm -->The Great Dismal by Nothing
-5. <!-- lfm -->The Great Dismal by Nothing
+5. <!-- lfm -->Return of the Frog Queen (Expanded Edition) by Jeremy Enigk